-Charles Leclerc joins Ferrari in 2019 after a rookie season to remember in 2018.
-The 2016 GP3 and 2017 F2 champion has broken records in almost every category he has competed in.
-How will he fare in his first season with the legendary Italian team?
+Charles Leclerc joined Ferrari after a rookie season to remember in 2018.
+The 2016 GP3 and 2017 F2 champion has broken records in almost every category he has competed in and became F1’s youngest back-to-back winner in 2019.

 |Full Name||Charles Leclerc|